Robert0812/deepsaldet/README.md

 	- matplotlib
 - Download caffe models by running: cd models/ && sh get_models.sh && cd ..
-- Customize test images: put your test images in folder ./images, or revise the test_folder in get_deep_mutlicontext_saliency.sh to your customized image folder
+- Customize test images: put your test images in folder ./images, or revise the test_folder in get_deep_mutlicontext_saliency.sh to your customized image folder.
 - Run demo in bash shell: sh get_deep_mutlicontext_saliency.sh
+- Result saliency maps will be generated and stored in the same folder.

 ## Remark
 - Caffe-sal is a customized version of original caffe toolkit.
 Comparing the